Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: PicoScenes Platform

-PicoScenes Platform is itself a layered architecture.
-At the bottom lays the Frontend.
-For each supported NIC model or even SDR model, we have a Frontend class that encapsulates all supported controls.
-Thanks to the detailed study for QCA9300 hardware, PicoScenes gives huge advantages for QCA9300 over IWL5300.
-Besides the aforementioned arbitrary tuning for carrier frequency and bandwidth, PicoScenes also enables other valuable features for QCA9300, such as selecting Tx/Rx radio chain, transmitting extra spatial sounding (ESS) version packets, accessing the hardware registers, \etc. Above the Frontend, there is the Abstraction layer which exports the unified APIs to the upper-level plug-ins.
-To support SDR based Frontend, we embed a high-performance Wi-Fi baseband processing implementation under the Abstract SDR Frontend class, which drives the SDR hardware to work like a full-featured Wi-Fi NIC.
-We call this mode PicoScenes on SDR, which we will cover later.
-Above the Abstraction layer, each NIC abstraction has a plug-in manager which discovers and installs the plug-ins in the runtime.
+The PicoScenes platform is itself a layered architecture.
+At the bottom is the frontend.
+For each supported NIC and SDR device, we have a Frontend class that encapsulates all supported controls.
+Benefiting from our detailed study of the QCA9300 hardware, PicoScenes is advantageous for the QCA9300 NICs.
+In addition to the aforementioned arbitrary tuning of the carrier frequency and bandwidth, PicoScenes enables other valuable features for the QCA9300, such as selecting the Tx/Rx radio chain and transmitting HT-rate packets with extra spatial sounding (ESS), \etc. On top of the frontend layer, an abstraction layer exports the unified APIs to the upper-level plugins.
+To support the SDR-based frontend, we develop and embed a high-performance Wi-Fi baseband implementation, which can drive the SDR hardware to transmit and receive packets similar to a full-featured Wi-Fi NIC.
+We call this mode PicoScenes on SDR, which we describe later in this section.
+Above the abstraction layer, each NIC abstraction has a plugin manager that finds, installs and controls the PicoScenes plugins.

-Performance is also one of the core concerns.
-The whole Platform, written in C++17, embraces the multi-thread design from the very beginning.
-All performance sensitive tasks run in separate threads, such as the frontend I/O, baseband decoding/encoding for SDR, NIC-level jobs and all plug-in instances.
-In this way, the measurement jobs specified to multiple NICs can concurrently operator without congestion.
+The whole platform, written in C++20, embraces a multithread design from the ground up.
+Performance-sensitive tasks, such as the frontend I/O, baseband decoding/encoding for SDR, per-NIC jobs, and plugin instances, all run in separate threads.
+In this way, a multi-NIC CSI measurement can be performed concurrently without congestion.